digital-asset/daml/docs/source/concepts/local-ledger.rst

 This is because the edge is induced by the **Fetch** of Alice's `Iou` preceding the consuming **Exercise**.
 However, the painter is not an informee of those two actions; he merely witnesses the **Fetch** and **Exercse** actions as part of divulgence.
 Therefore no ordering is required from the painter's point of view.
-This reflects the :ref:`divulgence causality example <causality-divulgence-example>`.
+This difference explains the :ref:`divulgence causality example <causality-divulgence-example>`.

 Ledger API ordering guarantees